How Long Does It Take To Build A House?

-On average, it takes between seven and twelve months to build a single-family home in the United States.
-This information comes from a report published by the US Census Bureau in 2021.
+On average, it takes between seven and twelve months to build a single-family house in the United States, according to a report published by the U.S. Census Bureau

-Building a house is a complex process with several phases and variables.
+Building a house is a complex process with many moving parts.
 Even with careful planning, delays can happen.
-One major factor is the type of finishes you want.
+Here are the most common reasons why timelines stretch.

 With the right team and design plans, your new home can be built in as little as 6-7 months.